biglovisa/crux/README.md

 The action will be passed to every reducer in the store, and using the type, we can react to different dispatches.
 Below, we have added a new reducer  - `tasks` - and added it to the `combineReducers` function.
 If the action type is `CREATE_TASK`, we are assuming that there is a title and a description in the payload, and are returning a new array containing the previously existing task as well as the new task object.

+Note that we are returning the passed in state at the bottom of the reducer.
+If we aren't caught in an `if` statement, the function would return `undefined`.
+The Redux store is initialized with the state returned from the reducers, which cannot be `undefined`.

 **src/reducers/index.js**
 ```JavaScript
 const tasks = (state = [], action) => {